-- Add a new logger for a class or package name. - Remove a logger for a class or package name.

-- Set the logging level (Fatal, Error, Warn, Info, Debug, Trace) for each class or package name. - Reset all logging levels.
+- Add a new logger for a class or package name.
+For more information, click 2 in Identity Manager Dashboard. - Remove a logger for a class or package name.
+For more information, click 2 in Identity Manager Dashboard. - Set the logging level (Fatal, Error, Warn, Info, Debug, Trace) for each class or package name. - Reset all logging levels.

-All logging configuration cannot be changed in the Logging administration page, such as Tomcat server specific configuration and appender configuration.
+All logging configuration cannot be changed in the Logging page, such as Tomcat server specific configuration and appender configuration.
 For making such changes, stop the identity applications and then edit the log4j.properties file.